Review of the Screenwriting MasterClass

 Review: Is the Screenwriting MasterClass Really Worth the Money?

-And there are many more Masters to learn from.
+And there are many more Masters to learn from, including award-winning filmmakers and educators.

 How much does MasterClass Cost?

-MasterClass didn’t offer monthly plans.
-However they started offering these recently and their prices dropped in 2023.
+MasterClass didn’t offer monthly plans initially.
+However, they started offering these recently and their prices dropped in 2023, making the masterclass subscription more accessible.

 Review: Is the Screenwriting MasterClass Really Worth the Money?